etienneq/star-trek-timeline/README.md

 ## Current status of prototype

-At the moment just few data is present:
+At the moment the data is not complete.
-* DSC season 1
-* ENT season 1
-* TNG season 6
-* DS9 season 1
-* some novels

 But it's enough to demonstrate the intended potential.
 Take a look [here](timeline_example.md).

 I'm planning to launch a website which utilizes this library to make the timeline accessible for all internet users in a dynamic fashion.